 How did I do it?
 I decided to immerse myself in the outlining process.
 It was as simple as taking out a pen and jotting down my ideas.
 After a few short brainstorming sessions, I was amazed at how quickly my outlines took shape.

-Whether you’re writing a 200-word blog post or a 200-page how-to book, your outline framework will be the same.
+Your outline framework will be the same whether you’re writing a 200-word blog post or a 200-page how-to book.
 It’s the length and detail of the outline that is different.

 Articles are divided into parts or logical groupings of the subject matter.
 Within each part are paragraphs that give in-depth information about the part’s topic.
-An outline is a list of titles for each group along with subtitles that provide detailed information.
+An outline is a list of titles for each of these groups, along with subtitles that provide detailed information.

-The length of your article will determine the length of your outline.
+The length of your article determines the length of your outline.
 Here are a few rules of thumb that I follow:

 - Long articles (between 1000 and 5000 words) need extended outlines.
 This means a longer description and a list of five or six main topics with subtopics.

 - Book-length articles (over 5000 words and more than 10 pages) require detailed outlines.
-I’ve found that for every 10 to 15 pages of a manuscript, I develop one page of outline.
+I usually develop one page of outline for every 10 to 15 pages of a manuscript.

 Think of an outline as a guide.
 A guide that helps you develop the main idea of your article and present supporting details in a logical order.